 **Also - The Goodreads cheerleading challenge gave me an idea . . .
 Perhaps you can have an all-day cheerleading challenge for the read-a-thoners where we can use the random # generator to select 5 read-a-thoners from the Master Linky and post a cheer to them . . . then a couple winners can be selected every 5 hours or so . . .
 I know we all love (and miss) the cheerleaders, so I'm trying to think of something we can do to try and bring that back.

-9. How likely are you to participate in the Read-a-thon again?
-What role would you be likely to take next time?
+5) How likely are you to participate in the Read-a-thon again?
+Would you be interested in volunteering to help organize and prep?

 I will definitely be participating again as a reader.
 I've also been considering donating a couple prizes for the RAT sometime . . . probably in the form of used but "like new" condition books - if that's accepted - that I can mail out to the winners afterward if that prize is chosen.